jacobbrockett/space-colonizer/README.md

 # space-colonizer
-A game wherein the character destroys asteroids and colonizes planets, developed using Unity!
+A game wherein the character destroys asteroids and colonizes planets.
+Developed using Unity!